theobald-software/kb.theobald-software.github.io/content/_required-support-information/Xtract-IS.md

 ---
 Should you encounter a problem or error when using our software, please submit a support ticket via our [ticket system]( https://support.theobald-software.com/helpdesk).<br>

+{: .box-note }
-Please make sure to provide as much information as possible in order for the Theobald Software support team to understand and analyze the issue you are facing e.g.<br>
+**Note**: Please make sure to provide as much information as possible in order for the Theobald Software support team to understand and analyze the issue you are facing.

 - Screenshots of the component settings
 - SSIS logs as .txt or .xlsx file format
 - Xtract IS version number